junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas struggles, but the trap and sigils render him powerless.

-Dean's voice comes through in prayer, calling his name.
+Dean's voice comes through in prayer, calling his name, for the many days followed.
 Cas hates himself for can't be there when he needs him.

 He breaks free when a fire tears down the whole place.
-The flames threatens to burn his vessel, and already catches the clothes in fire, but he manages to jump out of the window, landing on the bushes.
+The flames catches his clothes on fire, and threatens to burn his vessel.
+Cas manages to jump out of the window, landing on some bushes.
 Leaving only scratches on the skin.

 The road has a fresh track of horse's hooves.
 The way that Dean leaves.
 Leading to a place he doesn't know where.